wp-plugins/wp-menu-cart/readme.txt

 * A choice of over 10 cart icons
 * A fully featured cart details flyout
-* Ability to add cart + flyout for up to 3 menus
+* Ability to add cart + flyout for unlimited menus
 * Ability to add a custom css class
 * Automatic updates on any great new features
+* Shortcode to display cart *anywhere* on your site
+* Quick and thorough support

-**Download the Pro version here - https://wpovernight.com/shop/wp-menu-cart-pro/**
+**Download the Pro version here - https://wpovernight.com/downloads/menu-cart-pro/**

 Finally, the cart automatically conforms to your site's styles, leaving you with no extra work.